Despite their differences in maximum loan approval amounts, both lenders have flexible monthly revenue requirements for businesses to qualify.

 Fundbox vs. American Express Business Line of Credit: Which one’s better?

-Fundbox uses AI technology to process lines of credit up to $150,000 instantly and small business loans in a quick turnaround time.
+Fundbox uses AI technology to process lines of credit up to $250,000 with funds available within two business days.

 American Express Blueprint Business Line of Credit offers businesses up to $250,000 but requires a slightly higher credit score.

-Overall, American Express Blueprint Business Line of Credit may appeal to businesses due to its larger credit access and lack of interest rates in exchange for built-in fees.
+Overall, American Express Blueprint Business Line of Credit may appeal to businesses due to lack of interest rates in exchange for built-in fees.

 When to consider Fundbox